 My little home video above offers just one option.
 There are of course many other great ways to share your Buddhist/dharma books: with friends, via donation to your dharma or meditation center’s library, maybe even your local library (mine wants good books of all kinds!).
 And in addition to the Prison Dharma Network, there are other prison dharma initiatives, including the Liberation Prison Project, affiliated with the Foundation for the Preservation of the Mahayana Tradition.

-In some ways, where you give may not so much what matters as that you give.
-If you have a favorite way of doing so, please feel free to share it with other SunSpace readers in the comments, and thanks.
+In some ways, where you give may not so much what matters as that you give, and thanks.
 (Note also that one commenter has left a helpful message regarding how to do your mailing.)

-Prison Dharma writings from the Shambhala Sun’s archives, from people who know the practice from both sides of the bars.
-Just click any article’s title to start reading:
+Prison Dharma writings from the Lion’s Roar archives, from people who know the practice from both sides of the bars:

 - Forced to Sit — Prisoner Scott Darnell shares his story of finding compassion on the inside.